chameleonbr/node-red-contrib-redis/README.md

 # node-red-contrib-redis
-Node Red client for Redis with pub/sub, list and other commands support.
+Node Red client for Redis with pub/sub, list, lua scripting and other commands support.

+Lua scripts first version, examples soon.
+Known issues:
+- Not open or save to the library
+- Syntax highlight not working

 Please test and make feedback.